evollu/react-native-fcm/README.md

 It is better to use data payload if you need to pass data into application.
 I haven't implemented notification payload bridging in android module and am not planning to (the SDK should post notification for you)
 ### Notification payload and data payload are mixed in iOS app.
 I'm not doing any filtering.
 Try to add some `type` attributes to differentiate data payload from APN notification
+### App reloads when notification is clicked
+Preserve app status with asyncStorage should get around this.
+Still looking for solution
 ### It is missing some features
 Issues and pull requests are welcomed.
 Let's make this thing better!